-Water is a very important resource for Irish hospitals.
-It is used all day, every day, for a variety of purposes – cleaning, toilets, taps, dialysis, heating, showers, cooking, etc. But water is expensive, so managing it properly is important for the finances but, more importantly, the environment.
+Water is an important resource for hospitals, being used for a variety of purposes – cleaning, toilets, taps, dialysis, heating, showers, cooking, and so on.

-As part of the Green Healthcare Programme, the use of water by Irish hospitals is now being investigated.
-The objective of this work is to identify the best practices that exist within the sector and determine appropriate benchmarks for the different types of hospitals that exist.
+As part of the Green Healthcare Programme, the use of water by Irish hospitals is being examined.
+Best practices that exist within the sector are being identified and benchmarks for the different types of hospitals determined.
 By gathering this information, Green Healthcare aims to provide Irish hospitals with a number of useful resources to aid the reduction of water consumption, while ensuring the provision of quality services is maintained.
+This best practice guide aims to bring all of this information together.

 Leak Detection Case Study: Newcastle Community Hospital, Co.
 Wicklow